Other Archives and Sources

-Vatican Secret Archives: One of the oldest archival collections, the Archivio Segreto Vaticano aims to preserve and enhance the deeds and documents related to the government of the Universal Church.
+Vatican Apostolic Archive: The Archivio Apostolico Vaticano pursues it specific activity aimed at preserving and enhancing the deeds and documents related to the government of the Universal Church.
 It primarily serves the Roman Pontiff and the Holy See and secondly offers its services to scholars of all faiths from all nations.

 Viktor Frankl Institute Vienna: A scientific society with the goal of maintaining and fostering the life work of Viktor Frankl and to provide access to authentic information about logotherapy and existential analysis.